-Michael is the Head of the Intellectual Property Group at Gilbert + Tobin.
+Michael is the Head of the Intellectual Property Group at Gilbert + Tobin and one of the firm's senior litigators.

-Michael practices across the full spectrum of contentious intellectual property law: copyright and data protection; trade secrets, insider threat and cybersecurity advice and investigations; technology disputes and patent litigation; false advertising, brand disputes and anti-counterfeiting.
-Michael also advises on IP commercialisation and innovation strategy.
+In intellectual property, Michael practices across the full spectrum of contentious issues: copyright and data protection; trade secrets, insider threat and cybersecurity advice and investigations; technology disputes and patent litigation; false advertising, brand disputes and anti-counterfeiting.
+Michael also advises on IP commercialisation and innovation strategy, particularly where they involve digital technologies.

-Michael heads up one of Australia’s leading IP teams, which has received significant recognition under Michael’s leadership including (but not limited to) a Tier #1 ranking for Intellectual Property by Legal 500 2019, and winning the Lawyers Weekly Australian Law Awards IP Team of the Year in 2017 and 2015, having also been listed as a finalist in 2018.
+Michael is widely regarded as amongst the best intellectual property litigators in Australia.
+In 2019 he was awarded Intellectual Property Partner of the Year at the Lawyers Weekly Partner of the Year Awards.
+He also heads up one of Australia’s leading IP teams.
+Under his leadership, the team achieved a Band #1 ranking for Intellectual Property by Legal 500 in 2019, and won the Lawyers Weekly Australian Law Awards IP Team of the Year in 2017 and 2015, having also been a finalist in almost every other year in the last decade.

-Michael has written extensively on IP law.
-He is a regular commentator on developments in IP law and the future of legal practice in Australia.
+Michael is widely published on IP law, including patents, copyright and cross-border IP disputes.
+He is also a regular commentator on developments in IP law and the future of legal practice in Australia.

 Representative litigation experience includes: